Rose City NVC!

-At Rose City NVC, we’re excited to provide you with the training, skills, and support that you long for.
+At Rose City NVC and Thriving Life, we’re excited to provide you with the training, skills, and support that you long for.
 We offer a broad range of NVC classes as well as counseling and mediation services to individuals, couples, families, groups, and organizations.
 We’re glad to tailor our offerings to meet your needs.
-Whether you’re entirely new to NVC or have been practicing for years, Rose City NVC offers opportunities to build your skills and consciousness.
+Whether you’re entirely new to NVC or have been practicing for years, Rose City NVC and Thriving Life offer opportunities to build your skills and consciousness.

 Interested in teaching NVC?
 We offer extraordinary teacher training opportunities that will dramatically increase your ease and facility in teaching NVC to others.

 Click on the Programs button and again on the Oregon Prison Project to explore our unique teacher training opportunities.

 Do you long to know how to create a deep sense of freedom, safety, ease, and joyful connection in your relationships with your loved ones? (partner, children, parents, neighbors, coworkers)